cirrina/ctg-rnaseq/readme-sotwares-n-references.md

 # Running the ctg-rnaseq pipeline
-The pipeline is intiated by executing a driver script `rnaseq-driver`.
-The diver will:
+The pipeline is intiated using `rnaseq-driver.sh` that will:

 * Prime a work directory (copy scripts and configs to this dir)
-* Check the SampleSheet (illegal characters, indexes etc).
-See SampleSheet below.
-* Generate a run/project-specific nextflow config.
+* Generate a run/project-specific nextflow config files
-* Initiate the `nextflow-main` piepline script.
+* Initiate the `nextflow-main.nf` piepline script

 ### Quickstart ctg-rnaseq v2.2.x

-1. The driver assumes that FASTQ files have been generated and that the FASTQ directory is supplied through `-f` flag.
-Also, sample specific FASTQ and BAM filenames must be supplied in SampleSheet (fastq_1, fastq_2 and bam [Data] columns).
-Typically, run python CTG_SampleSheet crunching script, followed by bcl2fastq demux (`ctg-parse-samplesheet` and `ctg-demux2`).
-2. Edit your samplesheet to fullfill all requirements (see below).
-A SampleSheet must be supplied and present within the pipeline execution dir.
-Note that **.fastq** and **.bam** file names must be **defined in the SampleSheet**.
-FASTQ files are ALL expected to be supplied in the SAME directory.
-SampleSheet provides filename(s) and -f argument provides FASTQ path.
+1. SampleSheet must be supplied using `-s` flag.
+The samplesheet is the main placeholder for input arguments, see SampleSheet section below. **.fastq** and **.bam** file names must be defined in the SampleSheet (`fastq_1`, `fastq_2` and `bam` columns in `[Data]` section).
+Usually provided by running `ctg-parse-samplesheet` script (`ctg-samplesheet-ProjectXX.csv`).
+2. The driver assumes that FASTQ file directory input through `-f` flag.
+Note that fastq-files wille be **moved from input dir to delivery dir**.
-3. Make sure that `PipelineVersion`, `PipelineProfile` are correctly supplied in SampleSheet.
+3. Make sure that `PipelineVersion` and `PipelineProfile` are correctly supplied in SampleSheet.
-4. Run the `rnaseq-driver` from within `Illumina Sequencing Runfolder` ()
+4. Run the `rnaseq-driver.sh` from within `Illumina Sequencing Runfolder`
 5. **OR** run the `naseq-driver`from within the `Project work folder`.
-This requires that path to fastq directory is specified (`-f` flag).
-Typically this is performed when resuming a failed run or changing a projects paramters using the config files.
+Typically this is performed when resuming a failed run or when changing a projects' paramters using the config files.

-6. Optional: A project runfolder can be primed without starting the nextflow pipeline.
+A project runfolder can be primed without starting the nextflow pipeline.
 Use the `-p`, *prime run* flag.
 This in order to modify parameters in the `nextflow.config.project.XXX` or the `nextflow.config` files.

 Example: initiate within a new NovaSeq RunFolder (v2.2.x).:

 ```
+## 1. A standard pipeline run is preceeded by running `ctg-parse-samplesheet` and `ctg-demux2` scripts.

-## parse samplesheet using `parse-samplesheet` script.
+## `parse-samplesheet`
-## To generate runfolder-specific demux samplesheet as well as project specific ctg samplesheets for ctg-rnaseq pipeline.
+##  generate demux samplesheet (one or more projects) as well as project specific ctg samplesheets for ctg-rnaseq pipeline.
 /projects/fs1/shared/ctg-tools/bin/ctg-parse-samplesheet/1.3/parse-samplesheet.bash -s CTG_SampleSheet.test_rnaseq.csv

-## run bcl2fastq demux within runfolder using 'ctg-demux2'
+## 'ctg-demux2' - run bcl2fastq demux for complete runfolder
 ctg-demux2 SampleSheet-demux-220110_A00681_0559_AHVNTTDRXY.csv

-## run the rnaseq-driver
+## 2. Initiate pipeline using `rnaseq-driver.sh`
-/projects/fs1/shared/ctg-dev/ctg-rnaseq/2.2.0.beta/rnaseq-driver \
+/projects/fs1/shared/ctg-dev/ctg-rnaseq/2.2.0/rnaseq-driver.sh \
   -s  SampleSheet-ctg-test_rnaseq.csv \
   -f /projects/fs1/shared/bcl2fastq-fastq/220110_A00681_0559_AHVNTTDRXY/test_rnaseq

 ```

-Re-run a failed run.
-Done from within the project folder.
+Re-run a failed run: Done from within the project folder.
 Use this if scripts are not to be overwritten (if you have modified configs & scripts) :

 ```
+cd {project_dir}
-rnaseq-driver \
+rnaseq-driver.sh \
-  -s 2021_024_SampleSheet-demux.csv \
+  -s SampleSheet-ctg-2021_024.csv \
-  -f nf-output/fastq/2021_024
+  -f /projects/fs1/shared/ctg-delivery/ctg-rnaseq/rnaseq/2021_024/fastq/2021_024/
 ```

 Prime a work folder (but do not start a run)

 ```
-/projects/fs1/shared/ctg-pipelines/ctg-rnaseq/2.0.0/rnaseq-driver \
+/projects/fs1/shared/ctg-pipelines/ctg-rnaseq/2.2.0/rnaseq-driver.sh \
   -s 2021_024_SampleSheet-IEM.csv -p true
 ```

 Resume a failed nextflow run:

 ```
-rnaseq-driver \
+rnaseq-driver.sh \
   -s 2021_024_SampleSheet-demux.csv \
   -r
 ```

+# FASTQ file input
+FASTQ files are ALL expected to be supplied in the SAME directory.

+**.fastq** and **.bam** file names must be **defined in the SampleSheet**. (`fastq_1`, `fastq_2` and `bam` columns in `[Data]` section).
+A standard pipeline run is preceeded by running `ctg-parse-samplesheet` and `ctg-demux2` scrtips.

 # Trouble-shooting

 ### Hard-coded file paths & folders
-1. Hard-coded file paths in `rnaseq-driver`, `rnaesq-main`, and `nextflow.config` are ok.
+1. Hard-coded file paths in `rnaseq-driver.sh`, `rnaesq-main`, and `nextflow.config` are ok.
-2. Check file paths in `rnaseq-driver`
+2. Check file paths in `rnaseq-driver.sh`
 	* `scripts_root`: Root directory for script versions (see script version section).
 	* `singularity_container_rscript`: Container used by R-script samplesheet check.
 	* `project_root`: Root directory for where nextflow is run, configs and samplesheets are saved etc. This directory is currently synced ("backupped") on the ldb server.